beepnl/BEEP/public/docs/source/.compare.md

 Parameter | Status | Description
 --------- | ------- | ------- | -----------
-    id |  optional  | integer required The id of the inspection.
+    id |  required  | The id of the inspection.

 <!-- END_940d2b69b7a58b4becfea0c48da6b866 -->